 Permanent Residence permits under Regulation 5, Category F (Aliens and Migration Regulations of 1972-2013) may be granted to individuals who have at their disposal secured annual income arising from abroad from a legitimate source proving that they can support themselves and their dependants (eligible family members).
 The Property investment amount is not specified.

-There is a requirement for holding a personal bank account, with a fixed deposit of €30.000 in a Cyprus Banking Institution.
+It is recommended for the applicant to hold a personal bank account, with a fixed deposit of €30.000 in a Cyprus Banking Institution.

 Applications deposited under this Category take approximately one year to be examined.